The Art of Japanese Tea Ceremony and Its Impact on Mindfulness

 A tranquil setting is key to hosting the tea ceremony.
 The whole idea of doing the ceremony is to promote peace and purity, and it comes from the setting you sit in or the things that are around you.
 Therefore, careful arrangement is necessary to host the ceremony and enable people to focus on the present.

-Thus, from utensils required to make the tea, the tearoom or the garden becomes an integral part of letting guests calm their minds and interact with themselves.
-Also, it is a way to tell guests that each tea meeting is unique, and it cannot be replicated.
+Thus, from the utensils required to make the tea, the tearoom or the garden becomes an integral part of letting guests calm their minds and interact with themselves.
+Also, it is a way to tell guests that each tea meeting is unique and cannot be replicated.
 That way, the ceremony urges the guest and the master to enjoy the present moment.

 Tools Used for The Tea Ceremony